surfacesyntacticud/guidelines/README.md

 ## Writings in guidelines

-You have the option to add information directly in the guideline or utilize the various tools provided in the "tools" folder.
+You have the option to add information directly in the guidelines or utilize the various tools provided in the "tools" folder.
 More information about these tools can be found within the same folder.

 ## Visualisation